 1. What is the purpose of the REPRIEVE trial?

-Statins are medications which lower cholesterol levels in the blood, but which have also been shown to have anti-inflammatory effects.
-Statins have already been shown to reduce the risk of heart disease in the general population among individuals felt to be at high risk for heart disease based on traditional risk factors.
-At the conclusion of the REPRIEVE trial, we will know whether statins reduce the risk of heart disease among HIV-infected individuals with relatively low traditional risk scores.
+Statins are medications that lower cholesterol levels in the blood, and have also been shown to have anti-inflammatory effects.
+Statins have already been shown to reduce the risk of heart disease in the general population among individuals at high risk for heart disease based on traditional risk factors.
+At the conclusion of REPRIEVE, we will know whether statins reduce the risk of heart disease among HIV-infected individuals with low to moderate traditional risk scores.

 You may be eligible if you are: